CodeFort: Robust Training for Code Generation Models: Introduction

 Despite extensive research efforts to improve the robustness of code-related tasks, beyond code generation, such as vulnerability prediction, clone detection, and code summarization, existing work has not tackled two unique challenges of improving the robustness of code generation models, primarily trained using casual language modeling (CLM).

 \newcounter{challengecounter} \newenvironment{challenge}[1]{ \refstepcounter{challengecounter} \paragraph{Challenge \arabic{challengecounter}: #1} }

 \begin{challenge}{Distinct Robustness Definition} Unlike traditional classification tasks like vulnerability detection, where models produce a single classification, code generation models generate sequences, leading to a shift in the definition of robustness for certain perturbations.
 In code generation, model robustness is defined by generating a \emph{coherent} output given an input perturbation.
 In contrast, in classification tasks, models are expected to maintain the \emph{same} classification before and after perturbation.
-For instance, if a variable \code{i} is renamed to \code{b} in the input prompt (as illustrated in Figure~\ref{fig: ptb_docstring_funcname_exp}), a robust code generation model should generate completions with the variable \code{b} rather than maintain the original name \code{i}.
-This distinction necessitates defining a new category of perturbations for code generation models and designing corresponding robust training approaches to tackle this new category. \end{challenge}
+For instance, if a variable \code{i} is renamed to \code{b} in the input prompt (as illustrated in Figure~\ref{fig: ptb_syntax_format_exp}), a robust code generation model should generate completions with the variable \code{b} instead of the original variable \code{i}.
+This shift necessitates a new category of perturbations for code generation models and corresponding robust training approaches to tackle this new category. \end{challenge}

 \begin{challenge}{Designing Robust Training Approaches} As code perturbations can insert dead code or typos into training data, directly training using data augmentation could adversely affect the model performance, leading to issues like generating dead code or typos.
 Furthermore, applying more deliberate robust training approaches such as adversarial logits pairing (ALP)~\citep{ALP} and contrastive learning (CL) to CLM presents unique challenges.
 ALP, designed for single-class classification, requires careful alignment between original and perturbed sequences, complicated by potential differences in sequence lengths.
-Although CL has demonstrated efficacy in improving the robustness of code representations in masked language modeling (MLM)~\citep{bertmlm}, its applicability to improving the robustness of code generation models remains unexplored.
-Directly applying the CL objective (\emph{ContraSeq}) from ContraBERT~\citep{contrabert} and ContraCode~\citep{contracode} on sequence representations may not cater to CLM, which involves discriminating representations at a finer level and goes beyond just sequence representations.
-Notably, this adoption shows negligible robustness improvement on CLM code models (Section~\ref{sec: ablations}).
-Thus, designing CL objectives tailored to finer granularities is imperative. \end{challenge}
+Although CL has demonstrated efficacy in improving the robustness of code representations in masked language modeling (MLM)~\citep{bertmlm}, its applicability to improving the robustness of code generation models remains unexplored. \end{challenge}